hammal/cbadc/docs/code_examples/README.rst

 Tutorials and Examples
 ======================

-Next you will find several tutorials demonstrating several highlights of the package.
+This page demonstrates code examples and common use cases of the cbadc package.